Keith Ellison: Reichstag fire and 9/11

 On July 8, 2007, Ellison discussed the power of the executive branch in a speech before the organization Atheists for Human Rights.
-He stated that Dick Cheney said it was "beneath his dignity in order for him to answer any questions from the citizens of the United States.
+He said that Dick Cheney said it was "beneath his dignity in order for him to answer any questions from the citizens of the United States.
 That is the very definition of totalitarianism, authoritarianism and dictatorship."
 He went on to say, "It's almost like the Reichstag fire, kind of reminds me of that.
 After the Reichstag was burned, they blamed the Communists for it and it put the leader of that country, Hitler, in a position where he could basically have authority to do whatever he wanted.
 The fact is that I'm not saying September 11 was a U.S. plan or anything like that because, you know, that's how they put you in the nut-ball box — dismiss you."

 Fox News picked up the story and their commentator John Gibson categorized Ellison's comments as accusing President George W. Bush "of planning and executing the 9/11 attacks".
 In Congress, Representatives Eric Cantor and Zach Wamp wrote House Speaker Nancy Pelosi demanding she "swiftly and immediately" reprimand Ellison for his remarks.
 The letter said, "Even if Ellison asserts that he was not implying that 9/11 was orchestrated by the administration, the comparison he draws between Hitler and the President of United States is disgraceful.
 These comments inflame hatred and division at a time when we should be promoting our unity and reconciliation."
-The Anti-Defamation League also stated "Whatever his views may be on the administration's response to 9/11 and the conduct of the war on terrorism, likening it to Hitler's rise to power and Nazism is odious and demeans the victims of 9/11 and the brave American men and women engaged in the war on terror.
+The Anti-Defamation League also said: "Whatever his views may be on the administration's response to 9/11 and the conduct of the war on terrorism, likening it to Hitler's rise to power and Nazism is odious and demeans the victims of 9/11 and the brave American men and women engaged in the war on terror.
 Furthermore, it demonstrates a profound lack of understanding about the horrors that Hitler and his Nazi regime perpetrated."

 When later questioned about his comments, Ellison told a reporter that Osama bin Laden, and not the Bush administration, was responsible for the attacks.
 He added, "In the aftermath of a tragedy, space is opened up for governments to take action that they could not have achieved before that."
 He pointed to the Iraq War and provisions granting greater arrest and surveillance powers within the USA PATRIOT Act as examples.
 Ellison also said:

 In response to a question, I stated that the Bush Administration exploited post-9/11 fears to advance a policy agenda that has undermined our civil liberties.
 I stand by this statement. ...
 I want to be clear that the murderous Nazi regime is historically distinct and the horror of the Holocaust must be acknowledged as a unique event in human history.
 I did not intend any direct comparison between the totalitarian state of Nazi Germany and the current administration.
 I have taken consistent and strong stands against Holocaust denial throughout my life in public service.